This page contains general information to help Indigenous communities, scholars, curators and auction houses identify message sticks.

 A note for private collectors and auction houses

-I am very happy to examine images of objects in your collection to help you make better labelling decisions and to narrow down provenance.
+Although my priority is to work with museums I am nonetheless happy to examine images of objects in your collection to help you make better labelling decisions and to narrow down provenance.
 I cannot, however, provide ‘expert’ guidance with the aim of increasing an item’s commercial value, per principle 3 of the SAA code of ethics.